LittenLawliet27/LittenLawliet27.github.io/README.md

 # LittenLawliet27.github.io

-A central hub for all my projects!
-Read [the Wiki](Wiki) to learn about me or my projects.
+Welcome to the central hub for all of my projects!

+You can browse my projects here, or visit the Wiki to learn more about me and the projects I work on.

-# Contributors
+# Contributing

-Anyone wanting to contribute to any of my projects are welcome!
-But not required, if you do plan to contribute, follow these four steps:
+Contributions to any of my projects are always welcome!
+While contributing isn’t required, please follow these guidelines when submitting changes:

-- Make sure the change makes sense
+* Make sure your change makes sense and fits the project.
-- Test if your change actually works
+* Test your changes to make sure everything works as expected.
-- Give a description of the change
+* Describe your changes clearly so others understand what was changed and why.
-- Open a pull request and name your change
+* Open a pull request and give it a clear, descriptive name.

-Go to [LICENSES](Licenses) for open-sourceness of my projects.
+Thank you for taking the time to contribute!

+# Licenses

+For information about the open-source licenses used by my projects, see the [Licenses](Licenses) page.